JoshisonGitHub/TypescriptProject/Guide for Learners.md

 # Guide for Learners: Typescript

 This guide will demonstrate how to learn Typescript and how to use it to create a functional front-end website.
+An excellent way to learn this skill, is to apply it to a practise project and to research documentation associated with specific project tasks.

 ## Background

-In order to benefit the most from this guide, knowledge of how to program in Javascript is essential, as the content provided will assume that readers are at least familiar with Javascript, but not at intermediate levels yet.
+In order to benefit the most from this guide, knowledge of Javascript is essential, as the content provided assumes that readers are at least familiar with programming in Javascript, but not yet at intermediate level.

-However, this guide will provide links to be used to brush up on forgotten Javascript programming.
+This guide does, however provide links to brush up on forgotten Javascript programming.

-Furthermore, knowledge on how to use NodeJS and any (Front-end) Framework will be useful.
+Furthermore, knowledge on how to use NodeJS and any (Front-end) Framework would be useful.
 In this guide, React will be used as the Framework.

 ---